 - Then, press OK.

-- Finally, you will see that worksheet is inserted as a table of content.
+- Finally, you will see that the worksheet is inserted as a table of contents.

 - Follow the similar procedure for other worksheets as well.